 - 1 ½ pounds boneless, skinless chicken breast

-- Whole wheat buns and coleslaw for serving (we use our Greek Yogurt Coleslaw)
+- Whole wheat buns and coleslaw for serving, if desired (we use our Greek Yogurt Coleslaw)

 - additional hot sauce for passing at the table, if desired